 As he walked up, the door to the clubhouse slid open.
-"Bombard any tall guys with flyers," Hiruma was saying as Sena reached them.
-Hiruma, Mamori, and Kurita were each holding a stack of flyers.
+"Bombard any tall guys with fliers," Hiruma was saying as Sena reached them.
+Hiruma, Mamori, and Kurita were each holding a stack of fliers.
 He went to take some as Mamori left but Hiruma took the small stack from him almost immediately.

 Hiruma inclined his head in understanding.
 He kept forgetting that Sena isn't one of his usual players, only there because he threatened them.
 He didn't want to lose the small running-back due to his stupidity.
 The kid was their last chance to get to the Christmas Bowl.
 Hiruma ignored the little voice in the back of his mind saying that he didn't want to lose Sena just because of that.